 - furniture arrangement

-The article will also provide DWG CAD drawings and a 3D model of the hair salon design project produced with the architectural BIM design software Edificius and ready for you to download.
+The article will also provide DWG CAD drawings and a 3D model of the hair salon design project produced with Edificius, the BIM design software for architects and engineers.

 Hair salon design: interior space arrangement